 After the Jackson Review, the Legal Services Act 2011, and implementation of the Legal Aid, Sentencing and Punishment of Offenders Act 2012, competition for work is intense.
 PI lawyers must know new and unfamiliar areas.

-This week's edition of PI & Clinical Negligence weekly highlights includes an announcement from the Master of the Rolls regarding a change to...
+This week's edition of PI & Clinical Negligence weekly highlights includes an analysis of the new personal injury discount rate.
+We also consider a...

 Duty of care and breach in clinical negligence claimsThe duty of careA medical practitioner owes a duty of care to their patient.
 This duty is to take...